LunarG/gfxreconstruct/BUILD.md

 after a repository update (e.g. `git pull`).

 ## Common build instructions
-- There is a Python-3 build.py script at the repo root that can be used to update all dependencies, and build the project on both Windows and Linux.
+- There is a Python-3 `build.py` script at the repo root that can be used to update all dependencies, and build the project on both Windows and Linux.
-  Run the script with the -h option to get help on how to run the build using the script.
+  Run the script with the `-h` option to get help on how to run the build using the script.
   The script requires Python 3.5 and above.
-- There is an optional pre-build step for every target to run clang-format to apply the GFXReconstruct code style on the code.
+- There is an optional pre-build step for every target to run `clang-format` to apply the GFXReconstruct code style on the code.
-  This requires clang-format to be installed on the system.
+  This requires `clang-format` to be installed on the system.
+  (`clang-format` version 9 is recommended.)
   Use the `-DAPPLY_CPP_CODE_STYLE=ON` option to enable this pre-build step.
-  Use the --code-style option if building with the build script.
+  Use the `--code-style` option if building with the build script.
   Code style is not applied to generated files.
 - It is recommended to run static analysis on the code before submission.
-  Use the -DRUN_STATIC_ANALYSIS=ON to run a post-build static analysis using clang-tidy.
+  Use the `-DRUN_STATIC_ANALYSIS=ON` to run a post-build static analysis using `clang-tidy`.
-  Use the --static-analysis option if building with the build script.
+  Use the `--static-analysis` option if building with the build script.

 ## Building for Windows
 ### Windows Development Environment Requirements